 You own a rental property in Fort Worth, but your tenant hasn’t paid rent in three months.
 Most evictions take about three to six weeks, but delays are common.
-Here’s what you need to know about how long the eviction process really takes in Fort Worth, TX.
+Here’s what you need to know about how long the eviction process takes in Fort Worth, TX.

 What Is the Texas Eviction Process?